 Endothelial Cell-Specific Molecule-1 (ESM-1) is a 50 kDa soluble proteoglycan that is produced mainly the vascular endothelial cells of the kidney and lung.
 It is produced by the effects of proangiogenic and pro-inflammatory cytokines, and it indicates activation and dysfunction of the vascular endothelium.
-This study was aimed to detect the role of ESM-1 in children with asthma.
+We aimed to detect the role of ESM-1 in children with asthma.

-Conclusions: ESM-1 level is increased in asthmatic children suggesting that it may have a role in asthma furthermore it was associated with decreased lung function indicating that it is considered as an indicator of severe asthma.
+ESM-1 level was increased in asthmatic children suggesting that it may have a role in asthma, furthermore, it was associated with decreased lung function indicating that it is considered as an indicator of severe asthma.